Two Women of Yesterday Molding the Future of St. Louis

-While Ms. Rhoda’s scholarship fund helps educate the leaders of tomorrow, Ms. Papendick helped send Normandy School District middle schoolers to perform at Carnegie Hall and funded a performance about privilege at the Missouri History Museum, and supported the renovation of a 127-year-old schoolhouse.
+While Ms. Rhoda’s scholarship fund helps educate the leaders of tomorrow, Ms. Papendick helped send Normandy School District middle schoolers to perform at Carnegie Hall, funded a performance about privilege at the Missouri History Museum, and supported the renovation of a 127-year-old schoolhouse.

 Together, in ways that are unique to their wishes, these women continue to touch and change lives in St. Louis.
 Their generosity is an enduring example of paying it forward.